wiu753/wiu753/README.md

 - Name is Martin Wiu
 - Norwegian software engineer
-- I am stuck in Vim
+- I use Neovim, btw
 - You can reach me on martinwiu@proton.me